Freeness characterizations on free chaos spaces: Characterizations of asymptotic freeness

 The following result in the free case is hence rather an analog of the stronger results of \cite{nourdin_strong_2016} instead of those found in \cite{nourdin_asymptotic_2014}.
-Note that here, $F$ and $G$ do not need to have the form of a multiple integral.
-This implies that sequences of multiple integrals can be used in order to prove the freeness of general random variables in $L^2 \left( \varphi \right)$ (provided these random variables admit approximating sequences of multiple integrals).
+In Theorem \ref{nourdinrosinskiasymptotic} or in the forthcoming Theorem \ref{asymptoticfreeustuzakaiwignercase}, note that $F$ and $G$ do not need to have the form of a multiple integral.
+This implies that sequences of multiple integrals can be used in order to prove the freeness of general random variables in $L^2 \left( \varphi \right)$ (provided these random variables admit approximating sequences of multiple integrals with symmetric kernels).